-But going from a tiny West Village apartment to a four-bedroom house that needed a complete gut job isn't the smoothest of transitions, especially for a busy couple with plenty on their plate (she's an editorial stylist on top of keeping up with her blog full-time, Cheetah Is the New Black, while he works in private equity).
-To make their transition smoother, they called on the help of local designer Deborah Costa from Design Alchemy to bring their vision to life.
-Their brief: an updated open floor plan with a classic black-and-white color scheme and layered bohemian touches.
-We chatted with the blogger and editorial stylist about every last detail of her remodel—take the exclusive tour.
+Going from a tiny West Village apartment to a four-bedroom house that needed a complete gut job isn't the smoothest of transitions, especially for a busy couple with plenty on their plate (she's an editorial stylist on top of keeping up with her blog, Cheetah Is the New Black, while he works in private equity).
+To make their transition smoother, they called on the help of local designer, Deborah Costa from Design Alchemy, to bring their vision to life.
+Their vision: an updated open floor plan with a classic black-and-white color scheme and layered bohemian touches.

 "I couldn't have imagined undergoing a remodel on our own," says Lund of her newly remodeled ground floor—"especially since we took many of the rooms down to the studs."
 Gut-renovating the 1940s home took a bit of convincing for Lund's husband, but she had a vision and knew the potential of their new home: "I wanted an open space for entertaining," she says.
 "I also knew I wanted to keep the color scheme classic black and white—mainly inspired from my time living in New York."

 They found the perfect match in Costa.
 "She understands my style so well and helped me execute my vision perfectly while keeping with the original character and charm of the home.
 She really made the entire process so stress-free."

 Lund needed adequate entertaining space, and the kitchen and dining room in the original house simply didn't work.
 "Aesthetically, my main goal was to brighten the space," says Lund.
 "We wanted the downstairs to feel inviting and open.
 I love entertaining and wanted to create a happy space for friends and family to feel welcomed."